Updated April 21, 2023

-Sample this: You offer a job to a person who seems to be great on paper and give him/her a grace period of two weeks to start.
-After a day or two, the person begins to act really weird because of the delay in joining.
-He/she starts blaming you for the delay and keeps asking why they can’t start earlier.
-Then he/she starts talking about a promotion.
+Sample this: You offer a job to someone who seems great on paper and gives him/her a grace period of two weeks to start.
+After a day or two, the person begins to act weird because of the delay in joining.
+He/she blames you for the delay and keeps asking why they can’t start earlier.
+Then he/she starts talking about promotion.
 A little inquiry and you may find that he/she is broke and needs a job desperately.
-Desperate persons can’t make good salespersons and are often not a cultural fit to the organization.
+Desperate persons can’t make good salespersons and are often not a cultural fit for the organization.
 They must go.

-Investor and entrepreneur, Mark Suster, said: “If you know, you know.
+Investor and entrepreneur Mark Suster said: “If you know, you know.
 If you know, do it now.
 Things don’t get better.
 Your “blink” instincts are right.
 You won’t patch things up.
-Delaying the inevitable is not going to make things smoother with your investors, biz dev partners, customers or employees.”
+Delaying the inevitable will not make things smoother with your investors, biz dev partners, customers or employees.”

 There’s only one answer: fire promptly.

-Firing someone has no difference than the hundreds of decisions you have to take for your company’s interest.
+Firing someone is no different than the hundreds of decisions you must make for your company’s interest.
 When you fire, you free some much-needed budget.
 You free the organizational chart and can bring in fresh blood.
-Your staff will almost universally emerge out of the woodwork to say, “Thanks, he needed to go.”
-When people in your organization are not pulling their weight, the pressure is felt on other employees.
+Your staff will almost universally emerge from the woodwork to say, “Thanks, he needed to go.”
+When people in your organization are not pulling their weight, the pressure is felt by other employees.
 They are grateful to work for a company where performers are valued and slackers are not.

 Managing a sales team is a tough task.
 Managing a bad sales team is tougher still.

 Many top companies believe in remote working to foster communication and often work that way for a couple of days in a week.
 But it requires lots of discipline.
 Ask your team to communicate a lot.
-Being able to see whether you are doing things in the correct way, on a daily basis, is an effective way to gauge performance.
+Seeing whether you are doing things in the correct way on a daily basis is an effective way to gauge performance.

-If something goes wrong, just jump on to Google Hangout and discuss the problem with your team members, instead of sitting on it for weeks.
+If something goes wrong, just go to Google Hangout and discuss the problem with your team members instead of sitting on it for weeks.
 Send daily standup emails to all your team members so that they get an idea of their performance vis-à-vis their peers.
-It helps to generate some urgency and also a little competition which comes as an added bonus.
+It helps to generate some urgency and a little competition, which is an added bonus.
 If someone falls behind, he/she can see it and pull up the socks from there.

 Here’s what you can use to communicate